‘How do you solve a problem like Korea?’ Watch this singing comedian’s tuneful takedowns of Trump

 A recent offering (video above) features the controversial, nerve-wracking speech by Trump at the UN, addressing the North Korean crisis, where Trump threatened to “totally destroy North Korea” and said, “Rocket Man is on a suicide mission for himself”.

-Rainbow called out Trump’s “imbecilic insults” and his “baby-like” rhetoric with a parody of the legendary Sound of Music song, which he dubbed How Do You Solve a Problem Like Korea?
+Rainbow called out Trump’s “imbecilic insults” and his “baby-like” rhetoric with a parody of the legendary Sound of Musicsong, which he dubbed How Do You Solve a Problem Like Korea?
 Dressed as a nun, Rainbow sang:

 Inevitably, he turned to singing Elton John’s Rocket Man (of course) and reminded us the “Dotard” that his actions “could have apocalyptic results”.